 I haven’t found much on the web regarding Joe Dispenza.

 This website is highly disparaging but offers little proof.

 He says that subjective improvement sometimes stands in the way of objective non-improvement, which is idiotic in cases in which we have good medicine to treat the issue.

 That makes a lot of sense.

-He says that a placebo without lying to the patient have been ineffective so far.
+He says that a placebo without lying to the patient has been ineffective so far.

 Of course, that might not necessarily mean it will stay the same, or that it cannot work in a few cases.
 And if it can work in a few cases, maybe we can increase the chances that it will.